 Improve data collection: Urge HUD to update its methodology, data and techniques for calculating Fair Market Rents (FMRs), which establish the maximum monthly subsidy that a public housing authority can pay for an assisted family, to accurately reflect actual market rents.
 Currently, FMRs are often set below actual rents and do not account for local variations.

-Request that HUD reclassify safe parking and safe sleeping sites as shelters under future Point-in- Time (PIT) counts to reflect new approaches taken to address unsheltered homelessness.
+Request that HUD reclassify safe parking and safe sleeping sites as shelters under future Point-in-Time (PIT) counts to reflect new approaches taken to address unsheltered homelessness.

-Build local capacity: Provide resources to strengthen local, skilled, organizations that ensure the effective and efficient deployment of available federal resources to help local governments reach their most vulnerable citizens.
+Build capacity: Provide resources to strengthen local, skilled, organizations that ensure the effective and efficient deployment of available federal resources to help local governments reach their most vulnerable citizens.